 Retail Therapy in Nicosia

-Don’t let the Middle Eastern ambiance of Nicosia (60 mins driving distance from Larnaca by car) fool you, here you’ll find vast malls with the latest in expensive designer brands like Versace and Armani, tucked away in traditional looking structures.
-Visit Makariou Avenue to shop the big chains (like Marks & Spencer) but if you’re looking for a more ‘Cyprus’ feel, check out the jewelers (ask for Filigree silver), and fabric stores along Ledra Street and its many gullies.
+Don’t let the Middle Eastern ambience of Nicosia (60 mins driving distance from Larnaca by car) fool you, here you’ll find vast malls with the latest inexpensive designer brands like Versace and Armani, tucked away in traditional looking structures.
+Visit Makariou Avenue to shop the big chains (like Marks & Spencer) but if you’re looking for a more ‘Cyprus’ feel, check out the jewellers (ask for Filigree silver), and fabric stores along Ledra Street and its many gullies.
 You can also pick up amazing souvenirs from one of the shops in Laiki Geitonia.

 Haute Couture at Limassol

 The hip and happening Limassol (60 mins driving distance from Larnaca by car) offer the finest in haute couture and sweetmeats.
 Visit Anexartisias Street and Makariou Avenue to shop over 300 popular brands including big chains like Zara and The Body Shop.
 Go nuts in the aptly named ‘The Nut Cracker House’ with their exhaustive selection of the choicest dry fruits, candy, and wine and bring home some of that old Byzantine charm with art by Nicholas Loudaros.

 Perennially Pretty Paphos